Know Thyself – The Beginning of Wisdom NOSCE TE IPSUM

 While some advocate simply returning to a simpler life without the technology and bustle, reconnecting with nature, and just turning your back on “the rat race.”
 There is another way.

 One way is to move to a smaller settlement, leave the big city, and commute.
-That can be problematic with fuel prices unless there is public transportation available.
-But I have found that it took me thirty minutes to an hour to “unwind” after work and if I didn’t take this time then my whole existence was rushed and my rest in the night was non-existent.
-The drive home in the city was never restful but sometimes I found the drive through the country or down to the highway to be restful and when I had to commute a half hour on the highway I was fairly centered by the time I got home.
-If traffic wasn’t bad and stressful.
-It is this constant stress that makes modern society toxic.
-We can mitigate some of that by moving to a small town and choosing to change our lifestyle.
-I remember a billboard in the city where I grew up:
+That can be problematic with fuel prices unless public transportation is available.
+But I have found it takes me thirty minutes to an hour to “unwind” after work, and if I don’t take that time, my whole existence feels rushed, and my rest and renewal of energy at night are almost non-existent.
+The drive home in the city was never restful but when I worked outside the town and drove home on back roads in the country, I found the drive through the country to be restful and when I had to commute a half hour on the highways and byways instead of the interstate I was fairly centered and relaxed by the time I got home.

 Today, unless we make a special effort to reconnect with these natural rhythms, regain our balance, and reflect upon who we are, what we are doing, and why we are doing it we can easily become confused, aimless, and depressed, or conversely we may be hyper, driven, and striving for something that we can never quite reach.
 Both of these are defense mechanisms our mind engages to overcome stress.
 Today, more than ever we must here the words written upon the wall of the ancient temple in Delphi: “Know thyself,” “nothing to excess,” and “certainty brings insanity.”